RihannatAdekunle/Bank-Customer-Churn-Prediction/README.md

      - Older customers are more likely to churn.
      - Inactive members and those with zero balance have elevated churn rates.

-   The following visualizations provide detailed insights into these trends: [Add charts here]

 3. **Model Training**:
-   - Using Logistic Regression, Decision Tree, and Random Forest models to predict churn.
+   - Using Logistic Regression, Decision Tree, and Linear Regression models to predict churn.

 4. **Model Evaluation**:
    - Comparing models based on metrics like accuracy, precision, recall, and AUC.